What Other Parents Are Reading

 Wherever your child is, adult caregivers should always know where the epinephrine is, have easy access to it, and know how to give the shot.
 Staff at your child's school should know about the allergy and have an action plan in place.
 Your child's rescue medications (such as epinephrine) should be accessible at all times.

 If your child starts having serious allergic symptoms, like swelling of the mouth or throat or difficulty breathing, give the epinephrine auto-injector right away.
 Seconds count during an episode of anaphylaxis.
 Then call 911 or take your child to the emergency room.
-Your child needs to be under medical supervision because even if the worst seems to have passed, it's common for a second wave of serious symptoms to occur.
+Your child needs to be under medical supervision because even if the worst seems to have passed, it's common for a second wave of serious symptoms to happen.

 It's also a good idea to carry an over-the-counter (OTC) antihistamine for your child as this can help treat mild allergy symptoms.
 Use antihistamines after — not as a replacement for — the epinephrine shot during life-threatening reactions.